 § 663.600 What is retrocession?

-Retrocession means the return by a Tribe to the Secretary of PSFAs, that are included in a compact or funding agreement, for any reason, before the expiration of the term of the compact or funding agreement.
+Retrocession means the return by a Tribe to the Secretary of any or all PSFAs, that are included in a compact or funding agreement, for any reason, before the expiration of the term of the compact or funding agreement.

 § 663.601 How does a Tribe retrocede a PSFA?